-Prerequisite: HITT-1201, HITT-1206, HITT-1208 and HITT-1209 with grade C or better
+Prerequisite: Admission into the Health Information Technology program; and HITT-1201, HITT-1206, HITT-1208 and HITT-1209 with grade C or better Corequisite: HITT-2101, HITT-2105, HITT-2108

 (formerly HITT-2103) This course uses Current Procedural Terminology (CPT) to prepare the student to code various body systems, disease processes and treatments in the outpatient settings.
 Billing and insurance procedures as well as chargemaster description and maintenance will be addressed.
 This course uses encoder and grouping software.
 (4 contact hrs) Center Campus.
 Fall semester only.